 Have you ever drizzled or even drenched your dishes with spicy Sriracha sauce?
-If you have, you may testify that it can make any bland (or not so bland) meal taste better.
+If you have, you may testify that it helps make any bland (or not so bland) meal taste better.
 For those who don’t know what Sriracha is – it’s the bright red hot sauce named after the coastal city of the Chonburi province in Eastern Thailand, Si Racha.
-It’s served in Thai and Vietnamese gourmet restaurants and is used as a dipping sauce for all kinds of foods, especially seafood.
+It’s served in Thai and Vietnamese restaurants and is used as a dipping sauce for all kinds of foods, especially seafood.

 While there isn’t any research on the effects of Sriracha specifically on hair, there’s a significant amount of research on the effects of capsaicin on your health.

 Capsaicin is a pain reliever, and is an active ingredient in many topical pain creams and ointments.
 It has proven positive effects on:

 • Inflammation such as osteoarthritis and rheumatoid arthritis

 • Nervous system disorders such as diabetic neuropathy and shingles

 • Mouth sores due to chemotherapy or radiation

 According to a 2010 study performed by the UCLA’s Center for Human Nutrition, capsaicin is believed to help people lose weight and burn calories.
 It can increase serotonin levels in the brain and releases endorphins that uplift one’s mood.
 The list of benefits goes on.

 Scientific study: Capsaicins positive effects on hair growth

 Capsaicin may have a positive effect on hair growth.
 Although not overwhelming, the results are conclusive.
 For example, there was a study performed on the effects of capsaicin intake on hair growth in mice and in humans who simultaneously suffered from alopecia (hair loss).